-Vanderbilt takes on Florida Sunday afternoon at Memorial Gym.
+Vanderbilt hosted Tennessee on Sunday afternoon at Memorial Gym.

-When she arrived in Nashville, White inherited a young Vanderbilt team that featured only two seniors and relied heavily on five freshmen.
+When she arrived in Nashville prior to the 2016-17 season, White inherited a young Vanderbilt team that featured only two seniors and relied heavily on five freshmen.
 White guided the Commodores to a 14-16 overall record in her first season with the team, including a 4-12 mark in the SEC during the 2016-17 campaign.

 White’s inaugural season on West End featured plenty of highlights, and was capped by a late-season surge that saw the Commodores win three of their final five games of the regular season.
 Other highlights included: